Rated: 18+ · Short Story · Horror/Scary · #1028269

 Drummond’s face lit up.
 His eyes stared at Tony in a glazed look of horror and death.
 His skull was crushed in on one side, pieces of pulpy brain mixed with shattered chunks of hair and scalp.

-With his mind roaring, he stood, stepping over Ray’s body, and entered the ward.
-The beam of the flashlight cut through the heavy dark in front of him like a sword, and then performed a diabolical dance across the floor and walls.
+With his mind roaring, he stood, stepped over Ray’s body, and entered the ward.
+The beam of the flashlight cut through the heavy dark in front of him like a sword and then performed a diabolical dance across the floor and walls.
 He thought immediately of Miss Grange.

 Rushing to number thirty-two, Tony slid the observation window open.
 “Miss Grange, are you okay?”